 In each of his last seven seasons with the Cardinals, he directed them to the postseason, including their first Division III title game berth in 2007.
 The Cardinals also won ECAC Upstate Championship titles in 2004, 2005, 2007, and 2009.
 He was named the Empire 8 Athletic Conference Coach-of-the-Year in 2001 and 2007 as well.

 In 2009, he coached the Empire 8 Athletic Conference Player-of-the-Year and Rookie-of-the-Year.
 Leo Fusilli was named player-of-the-year after hitting .455, while Teagen Barresi was named rookie-of-the-year after batting .384 with six homers and 39 RBIs.

 Pepicelli, who also served as an assistant athletic director at Saint John Fisher, received national attention for his team's act of sportsmanship in 2008.
-In the ninth inning against visiting SUNY Oswego in the ECAC Championship game, a line-drive foul ball struck a Laker coach in the temple.
-Despite the fact that the Cardinals were trailing 9-5, Pepicelli and the team elected to concede the game, effectively ending any chance at back-to-back NCAA Tournament berths.
+In the ninth inning against visiting SUNY Oswego in the ECAC title game, a line-drive foul ball struck a Laker coach in the temple.
+Despite the fact the Cardinals were trailing 9-5, Pepicelli and the team elected to concede the game, effectively ending any chance at back-to-back NCAA Tourney berths.
 Saint John Fisher was honored by the Committee on Sportsmanship & Ethical Conduct with the NCAA's All-Divisions Sportsmanship Award for its courageous decision.

 Prior to Saint John Fisher, he was the head coach at Hartwick in 1999 and 2000 after serving as an assistant coach at Hartwick from 1996-98.